About the Centre

-Kawartha Sexual Assault Centre is a feminist, not-for-profit, charitable organization dedicated to supporting those affected by sexual and gender-based violence and harm.
-At our Centre in Peterborough, we offer individual counselling, psychoeducational and therapeutic groups and workshops, advocacy and accompaniment services, crisis support, peer supports, prevention education and professional training.
-In our three surrounding communities of City of Kawartha Lakes, Haliburton and Northumberland, we work with local centres to provide responsive healing supports and prevention education events.
+Kawartha Sexual Assault Centre (KSAC) is a feminist, not-for-profit, charitable organization dedicated to supporting those affected by sexual violence and harm.
+In Peterborough, we offer crisis support, advocacy and accompaniment, individual counselling, group counselling, workshops, and prevention education.
+In our three surrounding communities of City of Kawartha Lakes, Haliburton, and Northumberland, we work with local agencies to provide responsive healing supports and prevention education events.

-We work with people of all genders who have experienced any form of sexual or gender-based violence, both recent and historical.
-This can include (but is not limited to) childhood sexual abuse, intimate partner violence, sexual exploitation, workplace sexual harassment, and sexual assault.
-While we primarily serve people 16 years and older, we do support younger people and their families, as well as partners who want to support a survivor.
+We work with people of all genders aged 16+ who have experienced any form of sexual violence or harm, whether recent or historic.
+This can include (but is not limited to) gender-based sexual violence, childhood sexual abuse, non-contact sexual abuse, sexual exploitation, workplace sexual harassment, other forms of sexual harassment, and all forms of sexual assault.

-Our work is grounded in an intersectional feminist, anti-racist/anti-oppressive framework and rooted in trauma- and violence-informed principles of safety, transparency, choice/collaboration, and resilience.
-We strive to offer a safe environment for healing, and foster the development of trust through ethical practice and confidentiality.
+Our work is grounded in an intersectional, feminist, anti-racist, anti-oppressive framework.
+Our work is also rooted in trauma and violence informed principles of safety, transparency, choice/collaboration, and resilience.
+We strive to offer a safe environment for healing and to foster the development of trust through ethical practice and confidentiality.

-We recognize that each person is the expert in their own life, and are ready to walk alongside survivors as they make the choices they decide are best for them.
-We encourage people to recognize their personal resilience, honour the challenges they have experienced, and assist them in building strength to move forward with their unique healing journey.
+We recognize that each person is the expert in their own life and we’re ready to walk alongside survivors as they make the choices that are best for them.
+We encourage people to recognize their personal resilience and to honour the challenges they have experienced as they move forward with their unique healing journey.